Plans: Shared, VPS, and Dedicated.

 I recall awhile back when I was having some issues with moving a site from StartLogic to FatCow and was a little unsure about doing the transfer.
 FatCow’s customer support not only provided the information to me and actually explained it.
 A lot of other web hosting services would just point you in the right direction but offer you little assistance.
 Their techs are very knowledgeable and happy to help if you have any questions or concerns with your servers.

 If you are going to run a small or large website you might want to give FatCow a shot.
-Yes, they are owned by EIG and they are one of the few host I recommend that is owned by EIG.
-They will provide you with a FREE domain with their service, and provide you with all the necessary tools to get your website off in running.
-So if paying once a year with no hidden fees sounds logical than Fatcow is right up your alley.
-However, if you find FatCow won’t work for your hosting needs please check out my InMotion and GreenGeeks reviews to see what they have to offer.
+Yes, they are owned by EIG and I generally do not recommend hosting that is owned by EIG.
+If you find FatCow won’t work for your hosting needs please check out my InMotion and GreenGeeks reviews to see what they have to offer.